Min Festival

 Min (Egyptian mnw) cult originated in the predynastic period (4th millennium BCE).
-In ancient Egyptian religion, Min was a god of fertility and harvest, the embodiment of the masculine principle; ancient Egyptians worshipped him as the Lord of the Eastern Desert.
+In ancient Egyptian religion, Min was a god of fertility and harvest, embodying the masculine principle; ancient Egyptians worshipped him as the Lord of the Eastern Desert.
 His cult was most robust in Coptos and Akhmīm (Panopolis).
 Wherein his honour, great festivals were held celebrating his coming forth, with public processions and presentation of offerings.
 The lettuce was his sacred plant.
-Ancient Egyptian depicted him in many different forms.
-However, it was most often represented in male human form, shown with a phallus erect which he holds in his right hand and an upheld left arm holding a flail.
+Ancient Egyptians depicted him in many different forms.
+However, it was most often represented in male human form, shown with a phallus erect, which he holds in his right hand and an upheld left arm holding a flail.

 Myths of God Min